strongself/The-Book-of-VIPER/english/mvc-chainsaw-massacre.md

 **The Presentation** layer contains objects that a user can see.
 Objects of this layer are usually can be reused.
 These include classes like UILabel and UIButton.

-**The Controller** layer mediates an interaction between presentation layer objects and model objects: controls user input and uses a model and a view to implement necessary reaction.
+**The Controller** layer mediates interaction between presentation layer objects and model objects: controls user input and uses a model and a view to implement necessary reaction.
 Also objects of this layer are used for definition and coordination of application problems, life cycle management of other objects.

 ![Model-View-Controller](../Resources/MVCMassacre/MVC.png)